hotcode002/java-interview-questions/README.md

 #91 - Unchecked Exceptions

 We have already seen the Exception hierarchy in #95 and talked about Checked and Unchecked Exceptions in #90 and #91.
+Checked Exceptions are recoverable via the `try` `catch` block.
+You can also recover from Unchecked Exceptions via the `try` `catch` block, but it is not recommended.

 `java.lang.Object`
     └── `java.lang.Throwable`